diverse-project/tuxart/README.md

 An arbitrary kernel configuration file can be passed as argument, output file will be stored in ~/Pictures/CustomTux

-## Downaload and Install Insructions
+## Download and Install Insructions

 - From terminal type
 	- `wget "https://github.com/HommeOursPorc/tuxart/releases/download/3.2.1/tuxart-3.2.1.tar.gz"`